Incoming webhooks

 WebhookResponse(code=404, message=Not Found, body=no_team)

-In any case, the response consists of its HTTP status code/message and a simple plain text body telling an error code.
-The send method may throw a java.io.IOException when having connectivity issues.
+The response consists of its HTTP status code/message and a simple plain text body telling an error code.
+The send

-Send using a Payload object
+Send using a payload object

 import com.slack.api.Slack;